maralla/validator.vim/README.md

 Your vim should be compiled with `python` or `python3`.

-Fixup relies on external syntax checkers, so you need to install the checkers fit for the files you are editting.
+Linter relies on external syntax checkers, so you need to install the checkers fit for the files you are editting.